jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 We know that the reaction time of a human is around 250ms.
 If the averaging firing rate of a neuron in the human brain is on the order of 10Hz, then we can only process about 2 spikes within our reaction timescale.

 On the other hand, biological neurons are somewhat stochastic.
 In fact,  neurons fail to fire around 70% of the time that our idealized models would have us believe.
-Spike rate coding offsets the power disadvantage by showing huge noise robustness: it's fine if some of the spikes fail to generte, because there will be plenty more where they came from.
+Spike rate coding offsets the power disadvantage by showing huge noise robustness: it's fine if some of the spikes fail to generate, because there will be plenty more where they came from.

 Rate coding is almost certainly working in conjunction with other encoding schemes in the brain.
 We'll consider these other encoding mechanisms in the following sections.